 You are here: REHACARE Portal.
-Up-to-date.
+REHACARE Magazine.
 Archive.
 Cancer.

 Variety Is What ADHD and Cancer Have in Common

 According to new research conducted at Oregon Health and Science University (OHSU), Attention Deficit Hyperactivity Disorder (ADHD) is more than one disorder.
 It is an entire family of disorders, much like the multiple subtypes of cancer.

 The research, which highlights various versions of the disease, each with differing impacts, demonstrates that there is likely not going to be a "one-size-fits-all" approach to treating patients.
 It also suggests new methods for characterising any given individual are going to be required for improved diagnosis, prognosis and treatment of the disease.
 The research also indicates that scientists need to shift their thinking when it comes to conducting research aimed at understanding the cause and impacts of ADHD, and consider the vast variety of human behaviour in non-affected children as well.

 "Traditionally, physicians and psychologists have diagnosed patients through the use of the Diagnostic and Statistical Manual of Mental Disorders, commonly known as the DSM," explained scientist Damien Fair of OHSU.